wolfiex/census-atlas/README.md

  - Causes an append styles issue with the navigator: https://github.com/sveltejs/svelte/issues/6829

+# Note on how to update files
 ##### Changes of new files:
- - To be done in corresponding templates file, and run with `python get_template.py`  to glue everything together
+ - *To be done in corresponding templates file, and run with `python get_template.py`  to glue everything together*